whispir/api/source/includes/_messages.md

 }
 ````

 Messages are the core of what the Whispir API offers as a service to customers.

+Whispir has the ability to send messages across 7 different channels in a single API request:

+**SMS** - up to 1600 characters per message, premium routes, delivery receipts<br/>
+**Email** - free email messaging with HTML and Plain Text support<br/>
+**Voice** - high quality outbound voice calls delivered to mobiles and landlines within seconds<br/>
+**Rich Messages** - personalised, targeted rich messaging to drive conversations<br/>
+**Twitter** - support for instant publishing to multiple twitter accounts<br/>
+**Facebook** - simplify the process of publishing to multiple facebook accounts instantaneously<br/>
+**RSS** - easily generate RSS feeds for consumption by other services

 The **messages** endpoint allows a user to perform the following tasks:

+1. Create and Send a new message
-1. Retrieve a list of Sent messages
+2. Retrieve a list of previously sent messages
-2. Create (send) a new message

 These are described in more detail below:

 As message resources can exist in the default (Company) workspace or other workspace, messages have two access URLs:

-* https://api.whispir.com/messages - for Company Workspace messages
+`https://api.whispir.com/messages` - for Company Workspace messages
-* https://api.whispir.com/workspaces/:id/messages - for other Workspace messages
+`https://api.whispir.com/workspaces/:id/messages` - for other Workspace messages

 If your application does not require separate workspaces, you can simply send all messages from the default Company workspace.